What is third-party auto insurance?

 Third-party insurance covers you for the damage you cause (property or physical) to other drivers; it will pay for the medical coverage of the passengers and drivers of vehicles you damage, as well as the cost of the repairs to the vehicle you damaged.

 Ready to find affordable third-party auto insurance rates?
-Enter your ZIP code above.
+Enter your ZIP code above to use our free insurance quote comparison tool.

 Third-Party Auto Insurance and Your Coverage